Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Notación de la resta)
 **Subtraction notation**: the subtraction of $a$ from $b$ is $b - a = c$, read as $b$ minus $a$ ($b$ menos $a$), $b$ is called the minuend (minuendo), $a$ is called the subtrahend (sustraendo), the result $c$ is called the difference (diferencia)

+(Sustracción de fracciones con denominador común) **Subtraction of fractions with common denominators**: the same as normal subtraction.
+It must be noted that $\frac{a}{b} = a\frac{1}{b}$, which means that $\frac{a}{b} - \frac{c}{b} = a\frac{1}{b} - c\frac{1}{b} = (a - c)\frac{1}{b} = \frac{a - c}{b}$.

+(Sustracción de fracciones con denominador diferente) **Subtraction of fractions with different denominator**: first the fractions being subtracted must have common denominators, for this, each fraction is converted to an equivalent fraction such that its denominator is the common one.
+The common denominator can be found as the least common denominator of the fractions.
+The subtraction is done like regular subtraction when the denominators are common.

+(Sustracción de números mixtos)
+**Subtraction of mixed numbers**: like regular subtraction.
+The integer parts of the mixed numbers can be subtracted directly, and the proper fraction parts are subtracted with the rules of subtraction of fractions, the result is the difference of the integer and fraction parts.
+To show the result as a mixed number, the integer part is left alone, and the fraction part is converted to a proper fraction if necessary, this may change the integer part.

 ## Multiplication of real numbers (Multiplicación de números reales)

 Multiplication is the operation of multiplying numbers together.
 Multiplication means the repeated addition of a number with itself, the amount of repeated additions is the other number in the operation.